loopwerk/loopwerk.io/content/articles/2025-01-24-django-task-queues.md

 At [Sound Radix](https://www.soundradix.com/) we don’t use any async code in Django, but we do use a task queue for things we don’t want to run synchronously in the views (such as sending email), and for things that we need to run on a schedule.
 For example: every day we import sales reports from an external reseller, every month we generate and send a sales report to the managers, and every five seconds we send queued email.

 For this we rely on two packages: [`django-mailer`](https://github.com/pinax/django-mailer/), and [`django-apscheduler`](https://github.com/jcass77/django-apscheduler).
-The former acts as an email backend in Django, and instead of directly sending emails it adds it to a queue in the database.
+The former acts as an email backend in Django, and instead of directly sending emails it adds them to a queue in the database.
 The latter is for executing scheduled jobs - one of which is to send queued emails.

 Our `django-apscheduler` script looks something like this: